Jacob Zuma Biography: Age, Wives, Children, Education, Political Career, Rape Case, Arms Deal, Jail Sentence, Zondo Commission -Pindula, Local Knowledge

 Zuma was given five days to surrender or face arrest.[1]

-On 2 July 2021, Zuma's legal team filed papers just two days before his deadline to hand himself over to the police.
-They claimed 15 months in prison will endanger his health.[12]
+On 2 July 2021, Zuma's legal team filed papers two days before the deadline to hand himself over to the police.
+They claimed 15 months in prison will endanger his health.
+An urgent High Court application was filed in Pietermaritzburg, KwaZulu-Natal seeking an immediate suspension of the execution and operation of the 15-month imprisonment judgement against Jacob Zuma.
+He also sought a recession of the imprisonment judgement in the Constitutional Court.[12]

 References